Partial separability and symplectic-Haantjes manifolds: Partial separability and generalized St ackel systems

 They allow to split the HJ equations into the system

-where $|\bs{h}\rangle=(h_1,\ldots,h_m)^{T}$.
-Notice that the number of subsets of Darboux coordinates, previously denoted by $v$, coincides with the number $m$ of Hamiltonian functions of the system.
+where $\bs{S}_a$ is the $a$-th row of the St\"ackel matrix $\bs{S}$, and $\bs{h}=[h_1,\ldots,h_m]^{T}$.
+Notice that in this context the number of subsets of Darboux coordinates, previously denoted by $v$, coincides with the number $m$ of Hamiltonian functions of the system.

 At this stage, one is left with $m$ independent PDEs to solve.
 This task may be a nontrivial one.
-However, one can study these PDEs by means of several techniques, including numerical methods or Lie symmetry analysis, in order to solve or further reduce them.
+However, one can study these PDEs using several techniques, including numerical methods or Lie symmetry analysis, to solve or further reduce them.